jborean93/PSOpenAD/docs/en-US/New-OpenADObject.md

 The `-Path` parameter specifies the container where the object is created.
 If no `-Path` is specified, the default path will be the default naming context container for the AD session.

+See [about_OpenADAttributeFormats](./about_OpenADAttributeFormats.md) for more information on setting attribute values.

 ## EXAMPLES